-This inside charge must be included in the ticket price you advertise for your event.
+One final thing to remember when setting your prices is that there is an inside charge per ticket – this inside charge must be included in the ticket price you advertise for your event.
 For all tickets sold through the Melbourne Fringe ticketing system (online, over the phone or at our box offices), we will retain the following amounts per ticket:

 We don’t take any of the money from tickets you sell on the door at your event (one hour prior to the performance), but your venue may, so keep this in mind.

-If your event is free (and ticketed), then we won’t charge you for the first 500 tickets you issue.
+If your event is free (and ticketed), then we won’t charge you for the first 300 tickets you issue.
 After that tickets are just $0.30 each.